czi-catalystproject/hub-champion-training/episodes/troubleshooting.md

 - documentation
 - training

-Is there anything else you need, to support hub users?
+Is there anything else you need to support hub users?

 ::::

+## Wrap-up

+Thank you for following the Hub Champion Training! 🏅

+We hope you found it useful for building your skills and confidence as a Hub Champion to empower your community to make best use out of the hub service.

+We're always looking to improve our lesson and welcome your feedback.

 :::{card}
 KEY POINTS
 ^^^
-After following this episode, learners will be able to...
+After following this episode, Hub Champions will be able to...

-- triage problems encountered by hub users
-- choose the most appropriate place to look or ask for help with hub management
+- Choose the best place to look or ask for help with hub management
+- Formulate a plan to support their community

 :::